railsgirls-jp/railsgirls.jp/_posts/2014-02-13-simple-app.markdown

 First, let's open a terminal:

 * Mac OS X: Open Spotlight, type *Terminal* and click the *Terminal* application.
-* Windows: Click Start and look for *Command Prompt*, then click *Command Prompt with Ruby on Rails*.
+* Windows: Click Start and look for *Command Prompt*, then click *Command Prompt with Ruby and Rails*.
 * Linux (Ubuntu/Fedora): Search for *Terminal* on the dash and click *Terminal*.

 Next, type these commands in the terminal: